AhmadAbdElhameed/Data-Engineering-Nanodegree-Udacity/Data Engineering Nanodegree/Capstone Project/README.md

 * **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
   The dataset can be found [here.](https://datahub.io/core/airport-codes#data)

-In order to accomplish this, we will aggregate our data as follows:
-* aggregate based on time (year, month, day, etc...)
-* aggregate data by cities and airports
-* look at the impact of temperatures on the in and ouflux of travelers
-* the impact on regional demographics

 The project follows the follow steps:
 * Step 1: Scope the Project and Gather Data
 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model
 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

-#### Files provided:

-All the project details and analysis will be in the project notebook.